Umney's Last Case

-Umney's Last Case is a short story by American author Stephen King, first published in King's collection Nightmares & Dreamscapes (1993).
+"Umney's Last Case" is a short story by American author Stephen King, first published in King's collection Nightmares & Dreamscapes (1993).
 In July 1995, it was published as a separate paperback as part of Penguin's 60th anniversary.

 Umney's Last Case is an example of metalepsis in narratology.

 Background information

 Prior to the story's original appearance in the Nightmares & Dreamscapes collection, Viking Press made the text available online three weeks prior to the book's publication in September 1993 via OBS (The Online Bookstore) for $5.

 Plot summary

 The story begins as a Raymond Chandler pastiche, and follows a private investigator named Clyde Umney as he goes about what he thinks is just another morning in 1930s Los Angeles.
 He soon discovers that his life as he knows it is falling apart.
 All of his lifelong friends and associates are abruptly departing in one fashion or other, for reasons ranging from winning the lottery to terminal cancer, and many of them express disdain towards Umney in place of farewells.

-He is brooding alone in his office when he receives his final client: Landry, the crime-fiction author who created him.
+Umney is brooding alone in his office when he receives his final client: Landry, the crime-fiction author who created him.
 Having suffered the loss of his wife and child as well as a severe case of shingles, Landry took an overdose of medication and found himself in the world of his creation.
 He demonstrates that his will is law in this world, and explains to a helpless Umney that he intends to take Umney's place to live a life of eternal adventure and excitement.
 Umney is cast into oblivion—or so it seems.

-Instead, Umney finds himself in the year 1994, occupying the vacated body of his creator.
+Umney finds himself in the year 1994, occupying the vacated body of his creator.
 Although he realizes/acknowledges that his previous existence was a sham (and falling apart), he also finds himself equally despising the ugly, bland, and generally inadequate nature of the "real" world.
 He announces that he has begun to practice the craft of writing so that he might return to his fictional home in order to take back his world and his life, and end Landry's.